Women in Africa: Notable women

+Namibia made history in 2025 as the first African country to have women in the three top political positions of the country with Netumbo Nandi-Ndaitwah as the President, Lucia Witbooi as the Vice President and Saara Kuugongelwa as Speaker, National Assembly.

 Gender-based violence

 The 2003 Maputo Protocol of the African Union addressed gender-based violence against women, defined as meaning "all acts perpetrated against women which cause or could cause them physical, sexual, psychological, and economic harm, including the threat to take such acts; or to undertake the imposition of arbitrary restrictions on or deprivation of fundamental freedoms in private or public life in peace time and during situations of armed conflicts or of war...".

 Legal protections for sexual assault

 In Benin, enforcement of the law against rape, the punishment for which can be up to five years in prison, is hampered by corruption, ineffective police work, and fear of social stigma.
 Police incompetence results in most sexual offenses being reduced to misdemeanors.
 Domestic violence is widespread, with penalties of up to three years in prison, but women are reluctant to report cases and authorities are reluctant to intervene in what are generally considered private matters.